 Mr. David F. Nicklin.
 Mr. Nicklin joined Matador Resources Company in February 2009 as Executive Director of Exploration after working with the Company as a consultant since November 2007.
 He retired from his position as Executive Director of Exploration on March 31, 2015 but continues to serve the Company as a consultant and special advisor to the Board.
 From January 2000 until he joined Matador in 2009, Mr. Nicklin provided executive level consulting services to a variety of clients.
 In 2006, Mr. Nicklin co-founded and currently leads a small, private oil and natural gas company, Salt Creek Petroleum LLC and its sister company Salt Creek Resources LLC.
 Salt Creek owns small, non-operated interests in a variety of onshore oil and natural gas fields in the United States.
 In 2000, Mr. Nicklin founded and led for three years a private oil and natural gas exploration company, Serica Energy, which is now a public company with assets in the United Kingdom, Ireland, Namibia and Morocco.
 Between 1981 and 2000, Mr. Nicklin was an employee of ARCO, where he participated in and led several international exploration teams, particularly in the Middle East, southeast Asia and Australasia.
 In 1991, he became the Chief Geologist for ARCO, a position he held until his retirement in 2000.
 In this position, Mr. Nicklin was responsible for the quality of the geological effort at ARCO, in particular, ensuring the application of state-of-the-art geological technology, the company's risk management process, the selection of new ventures and the high-grading of a large geoscience staff.
-Throughout his career at ARCO, Mr. Nicklin was closely involved with the successful exploration for and development of a number of large oil and natural gas discoveries.
-Prior to joining ARCO, Mr. Nicklin was a senior development and operations geologist in a variety of positions in the United Kingdom, Angola, Norway and the Middle East.
+Throughout his career at ARCO, Mr. Nicklin was a senior development and operations geologist in a variety of positions in the United Kingdom, Angola, Norway and the Middle East.
 He was a specialist in well-site operations and provided training in operations to entry-level personnel.
+Mr. Nicklin was born in the United Kingdom and received a Bachelor of Science degree with honors in Geology from the University of Wales in 1971.
+He is an active member